lauslim12/provisions/README.md

 - You can ignore the above if you are provisioning a Raspberry Pi device.
 - You have to use either Darwin-based Linux, Ubuntu-based Linux, or a Debian-based Raspberry Pi.
 - I am a 'minimalist' developer.
 I don't really have any personal configurations other than the synchronized one in Visual Studio Code.
 I am content with factory settings.
+- I can use Docker if I want to use more sophisticated tools, such as databases, caches, S3 backend, web servers, etcetera.
+In my local machine, we keep everything as simple as possible.
 - I write how I provision both Windows and Unix systems here so I don't forget anything.

 ## Preparations